LinkedIn Headline Examples: 50 Formulas That Win Clicks

 LinkedIn shows ~60 characters in search results, but your full headline (up to 220 characters) appears on your profile.

-Change your headline, wait 2 weeks, check profile view changes.
-Want instant feedback?
+Change your headline, wait 2 weeks, then check profile view changes.
+Want faster feedback?
 Run your headline through our free LinkedIn Headline Analyzer to see how it scores.

 Tools for Optimizing Your Headline